Cyber Resilience Act: Reception

-The OSI noted Debian's statement that many small businesses and solo developers would have trouble navigating the act when redistributing open source software remained unaddressed.
+Debian had previously stated that many small businesses and solo developers would have trouble navigating the act when redistributing open source software.
+OSI noted that this issue remained unaddressed.
 Apache reviewed the changes positively while worrying about applicability of the CRA on potentially critical open-source components and stressing the importance of collaboration with international standards bodies to ease certification of software.

-On 24 September 2024, the Eclipse Foundation launched the Open Regulatory Compliance working group to help open-source community participant navigate regulation, with an immediate first focus on the CRA, and facilitate dialogue with regulators.
+On 24 September 2024, the Eclipse Foundation launched the Open Regulatory Compliance working group to help open-source community participants navigate regulations and to facilitate dialogue with regulators.
+The group's initial focus is the CRA.